 If you have overstayed your visa, then you are an unlawful non-citizen in Australia, and you are at risk of being detained and removed from Australia.
 Overstaying your visa for more than 28 days means any future applications will be subject to an exclusion period- which means you will be unable to be granted a visa to travel to Australia for a minimum of 3 years.

-My client Jenny came in to see me when she realised she had overstayed her visa by 6 months.
+Our client came in to see us when she realised she had overstayed her visa by 6 months.
 She was on a student visa, and mistakenly mistook the expiry date on her Confirmation for Enrolment as her visa expiry date.